jacobgottesman/UltimateAnalyticsApp/README.md

 ## Player Rating and Evaluation Systems for Ultimate Frisbee

-This Repository contains all code needed to replicate my work in creating player rating and evaluation systems for profesional Ultimate Frisbee.
+This Repository contains all code needed to replicate my work in creating player rating and evaluation systems for professional Ultimate Frisbee.

 In order to successfully recreate the model, follow these steps.